tatianegercina/FinTech/01-Lesson-Plans/12-AWS-Cloud/1/LessonPlan.md

 ### 0. Everyone Do: Delete Notebook Instance (5 mins)

+Show students how to delete their SageMaker notebook instance so that no billing charges are incurred for it after class.

 * From the SageMaker console, use the left pane menu and visit: Notebook -> [Notebook instances](https://console.aws.amazon.com/sagemaker/home?region=us-east-1#/notebook-instances)